This article provides answers to the following questions, among others:

 Depending on which orbital an electron is added to, one can divide the periodic table into blocks, which correspond to s-, p-, d- or f-block.

-However, there are exceptions to the aufbau principle described above.
-This applies, for example, for the metals copper and chromium.
+Note, that there are other exceptions to the aufbau principle, for example, for the metals copper and chromium.
 There, an electron changes from the 4s subshell to the 3d subshell and thus remains occupied by only one electron.
 Such exceptions to the regular principle can be found especially at higher atomic numbers, as the electrons influence each other more and more.
 In addition, relativistic effects come into play, which are not taken into account by this model.